 Some meetings do not allow members to join late.
 Please check with your group facilitator to understand the specific guidelines of your group.

 When can I go to a group?
 Is there a specific start date?

 Our groups are ongoing and welcome new members at any time.

 Do you provide proof of attendance?

-After 8 weeks of attendance the the group facilitator will provide anyone with an attendance certificate for your participation in our Parent Support Groups
+After completing 8 weeks of the group we will provide anyone with an attendance certificate for their participation in our Parent Support Groups.